57 Best Rimworld Mods

 30. Numbers Trait AddOn by telardo

 Add support for showing pawn’s traits in the Numbers panel.
 Hence you can quickly check who you want in hundreds of enemies or visitors without clicking on them one by one.
-You can also sort and customize whatever color you want to display for each trait to distinguish them quickly.
+You can also sort and customize the color you want to display for each trait to quickly distinguish them.
 Mod here.

 31. Performance Optimizer by Taranchuk

-Performance Optimizer is a mod, which adds various performance tweaks to the game.
-Its goal is to boost your game performance to some degree if you are already struggling with it.
-With this mod, you might expect about 20-35% of performance gains, but it largely depends on your modlist and current TPS.
+Performance Optimizer is a mod that adds various performance tweaks to the game.
+Its goal is to boost your game performance if you are already struggling with it.
+You might expect about 20-35% of performance gains with this mod, but it largely depends on your modlist and current TPS.
 Get the mod here.

 32. Pick Up And Haul by Mehni and Uuugggg

-Colonists will gather stuff in their inventory, then haul it all to a stockpile.
+Colonists will gather stuff in their inventory, then haul it to a stockpile.